Diploma in Tropical Medicine and Hygiene Preparatory Course

 Webinar-based and face-to-face teaching

-The core of the course involves seminars from 6pm - 8.30pm every Tuesday evening between late August and early April - for the Public Health module, seminars will be on four Saturday mornings between October and March.
+The core of the course involves seminars from 6pm - 8.30pm every Tuesday evening from Tuesday 1 September 2026 until May 2027.
+For the Public Health module, seminars will be on four Saturday mornings between October and March.
 The teaching seminars will be delivered as interactive webinars using the University of Sheffield Blackboard Collaborate system.
-These webinars will also be recorded and available for review 24 hours following the teaching.
+These webinars will also be recorded and available for review from 24 hours following the teaching.

-During the course, three face-to-face teach-in days will take place in Sheffield.
-These will be used to deliver practical teaching and be an opportunity for the class to get to know each other.
-The first on Malaria will be near the beginning, on a Friday in September, followed by a course dinner in the evening.
-The second will be two consecutive days of teaching on a Thursday and Friday in January for half the class, with the same sessions repeated on the subsequent Thursday and Friday for the other half of the class.
+For UK based students, three face-to-face teach-in days will take place in Sheffield during the course.
+These will be used to deliver practical teaching and training and be an opportunity for the class to get to know each other.
+The first, focused on Malaria will be near the beginning of the course on a Friday 11 September 2026, followed by a course dinner in the evening.
+The second and third will be two consecutive days of teaching on Thursday 14 and Friday 15 January 2027 for half the class, with the same sessions repeated on the Thursday 21 and Friday 22 January 2027 for the other half of the class.

 Additional training

-UK-based course attendees will also be able to join our clinical staff and observe at least one of the STH Travel clinics on Wednesday afternoons at the Royal Hallamshire Hospital in Sheffield.
-After the exam, there is an optional half-day hands-on Tropical Paediatrics session in Sheffield.
+UK-based course attendees will also be able to join our clinical staff and observe at least one of the weekly STH Travel clinics at the Royal Hallamshire Hospital in Sheffield.

-We work closely with two sister DTM&H preparatory courses run by The University of Glasgow and MSF.
+We work closely with the University of Glasgow DTM&H preparatory course and MSF’s Global Health and Humanitarian Medicine course.
 Together we run fortnightly web-based interactive tropical medicine tutorials from October through to April.
 We also schedule extra, ad-hoc online seminars by researchers in the tropics, talking about their work.

 The Faculty of Health